josejhkim/tp/docs/DeveloperGuide.md

     - 3a1.
 AddressBook shows an error message.
       Use case resumes at step 2.

+**Use case: Create a wedding**

+**MSS**

+1. User requests to create a new wedding.
+2. User enters the wedding name using the command, e.g. `createWedding John & Jane Wedding`.
+3. WeddingHero validates the input details.
+4. WeddingHero creates a new wedding entry in the system.
+5. WeddingHero confirms the successful creation of the wedding.
+   Use case ends.

+---
+**Use case: Delete a guest**

+**Preconditions:**
+- A wedding has been created.
+- A wedding has been set as the active wedding in WeddingHero.

+**MSS**

+1. User requests to view the current guest list.
+2. WeddingHero displays the list of guests.
+3. User selects a guest to delete by providing an identifier (guest name). <br>
+e.g. deleteGuest n/John Doe
+4. WeddingHero searches for a guest matching the provided name or phone number.
+5. WeddingHero deletes the guest.
+   Use case ends.

+**Extensions:**

+3a. **Alternative Identifier: Phone Number**<br>
+&nbsp;&nbsp;3a1.
+Instead of using the guest name, the user issues the delete command with a phone number identifier<br>
+&nbsp;&nbsp;&nbsp;&nbsp;(e.g. `deleteGuest p/81231234`).<br>
+&nbsp;&nbsp;3a2.
+WeddingHero searches for a guest matching the provided phone number.<br>
+&nbsp;&nbsp;3a3.
+WeddingHero then proceeds to step 5 of the MSS.

+3b. **Missing Identifier Tag**
+3b1.
+The user issues the delete command without using the required identifier tag <br> (e.g. `deleteGuest John Doe` without `n/` or `p/`).<br>
+3b2.
+WeddingHero detects the missing tag and displays an error message instructing the user to use the correct identifier format.
+3b3.
+WeddingHero prompts the user to re-enter the command with the proper tag.
+3b4.
+If the user re-enters the command with a valid identifier, the process resumes at step 4.

+3c. **Invalid Input Text**
+   >3c1.
+The user enters invalid text that does not conform to the expected format (e.g. including unsupported
+   > characters or gibberish).
+   3c2.
+WeddingHero identifies the invalid input and displays an error message indicating that the input is invalid.
+   3c3.
+WeddingHero prompts the user to re-enter a valid identifier.
+   3c4.
+If the user provides a valid input, the process resumes at step 4.

+4a. **No Matching Guest Found**
+   4a1.
+WeddingHero is unable to find any guest matching the provided identifier (name or phone number).
+   4a2.
+WeddingHero informs the user that no matching guest was found.
+   4a3.
+WeddingHero prompts the user to either re-enter a valid identifier or cancel the deletion.
+   4a4.
+If the user re-enters a new identifier o, the process resumes at step 4.
+   4a5.
+If the user cancels, the use case ends.

+**MSS**

+1. User requests to view the current guest list.
+2. WeddingHero displays the list of guests.
+3. User identifies a guest to be deleted by either name or phone number.
+4. User issues the delete command using one of the following:
+   - For name: `deleteGuest n/NAME`
+   - For phone number: `deleteGuest p/PHONE_NUMBER`
+5. WeddingHero verifies the provided identifier matches an existing guest.
+6. WeddingHero deletes the guest from the guest list.
+7. WeddingHero confirms the successful deletion to the user.
+   Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements